 3. Perform gap analysis between current and future states

 Having completed Steps 1 and 2, move into strategy.

-Here, carry out a gap analysis between the current and desired future states.
-Essentially, you need to know where you are now, where you want to be, and how you are going to get there.
+During this phase, carry out a gap analysis between the current and desired future states.
+This will help you to identify where you are now, where you want to be, and how you are going to get there.

-This analysis will direct what processes you need to introduce to your organization, and also surface some “quick wins” that will energize the team and bolster your efforts.
+This analysis will direct what processes you need to introduce to your organization and surface “quick wins” that will energize the team and bolster your efforts.

-This step will help you to determine the kinds of resources you need – budget, technology, or people.
+This step will help you to determine the required budget, technology, and resources needed.

 4. Gain approval to proceed to the next phase